MacaPecha/devsite-docs/guides/in-person-payments/qr-code/qr-dynamic/integrations-offline.en.md

 ## Tests

-To validate the QR, you only need to [create a test user](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/in-person-payments/qr-code/integration-test) to design the QR and another one for scanning and paying from Mercado Pago or Mercado Libre App.
+To validate the QR, you only need to [create a test user](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/in-person-payments/qr-code/integration-test) to design the QR and another one for scanning and paying from Mercado Libre or Mercado Libre App.

 > NOTE
 >